openlattice/openlattice-help-site-old/_guides/permissions.md

   id="xcyJFcmDzSc"
 %}

-If you've created an organization, you can assign permissions to a **Role** and all the users with that assigned role will be able to access the dataset with those permissions.
+If you've created an organization, dataset owners can assign permissions to a **Role** and all the users with that assigned role will be able to access the dataset with those permissions.